volodymyrhudyma/blog/content/blog/everything-about-map-and-weakmap-in-javascript.md

 They were developed to be used as an alternative to Objects as key-value storage.

-Unlike Objects, that are limited to having a String or a Symbol as a key, Maps and WeakMaps allow you to use **any value as a key**.
+Unlike Objects, that are limited to having a String or a Symbol as a key, Maps allow you to use **any value as a key**, WeakMaps - only objects.

 ## What is a Map?